rituraj510/Web_Scraping/README.md

 # Web_Scraping
 Web Scraping using Scrapy

-HackerNews folder contains all the code for scraping the website "https://news.ycombinator.com/"
+"HackerNews" folder contains all the code for scraping the website "https://news.ycombinator.com/"

-venv folder is the python virtual environment for this project.
+"venv" folder is the python virtual environment for this project.

-requirement.txt contains all the dependencies required.
+"requirement.txt" contains all the dependencies required.